Blockade of Zanzibar: Aftermath

 Only one ship was seized with weapons, and another, under a French flag, with three slaves on board.

 In December 1888, the German corvette Carola captured a dhow carrying 84 slaves and 17 Arabs.
 The Arabs resisted, killing three German sailors, but were defeated.

-Faced with the international squadron, Sultan Khalifa capitulated, issuing a decree banning the seaborne slave trade and permitting foreign warships to search suspected dhows.
+Faced with the international squadron, Sultan Khalifa bin Said capitulated, issuing a decree banning the seaborne slave trade and permitting foreign warships to search suspected dhows.
 The blockade significantly disrupted these trades, though it required the later installation of a more compliant sultan, Ali bin Said, to ensure sustained enforcement.